 While companies are still wary of this model, flexible working hours bring several benefits for the employees.
 Simultaneously, companies profit from such a model by attracting and keeping talent and helping them perform better at work.

 This important aspect of a healthy work environment might be enhanced by flexible working hours.
-Respecting the employee’s time for leisure activities, to spend time with their family whatever other reason they have for adopting such system makes the company more attractive to high skilled workers;
+Respecting the employee’s time for leisure activities, spending time with their family whatever other reason they have for adopting such a system makes the company more attractive to high skilled workers;

 Working flexible hours can help your employees get more productive.
 Not everybody gives their best at work between the traditional hours of 9 am to 5 pm.
 By allowing employees to work flexibly, employees are probably going to get the most out of their employers.
 It can also help them recover and recharge, allowing them to perform better during working hours.